Iwnb1987/resume/README.md

 My professional resume.
-It consists of many links and a bit of everything I learned from being self taught and from AlgoAcademy.
+It contains what I learned from being self taught and from AlgoAcademy.